nicolas-fricke/youyouaidi/README.md

 UUID.valid? uuid_string # Checks if `uuid_string' is a valid UUID, same as Youyouaidi::UUID.valid? uuid_string
 # => true

 uuid.to_s               # Returns the string representation of the UUID object
 # => '550e8400-e29b-41d4-a716-446655440000'

-uuid.to_short_s  # Returns the short string representation of the UUID object
+uuid.to_short_string    # Returns the short string representation of the UUID object, #to_param is an alias for this method
-# => '2AuYQJcZeiIeCymkJ7tzTW', alias for method: #to_param
+# => '2AuYQJcZeiIeCymkJ7tzTW'
 ```